PopVeKind/admin_issue_diagnostic/README.md

 # A.I.D.
 ## Admin Issue Diagnostic
-AID collects environmentals and formats a YOURLS Issue Template to copy/paste.
+AID collects environmentals and formats a template to copy/paste into a YOURLS issue.
 Just fill in the blanks!
 _Fantastic for newbies, great for experts!_
 ## AID Plugin Install
 1. Download the AID Plugin